giorgiogross/flutter_journeys/README.md

 your actual UI code and are notified each time a new journey action is dispatched
 * Divide your code in hierarchical journey action handlers to ease navigation calls: <br>
-You can add an journey action handler which handles app navigation events in a parent widget and add more journey action handlers in its child widgets which handel child widget specific actions.
+You can add an journey action handler which handles app navigation events in a parent widget and add more journey action handlers in its child widgets which handle child widget specific actions.
+* Aside of hierarchical ordering you can declare certain behaviour separately for each screen or behaviour only available while a widget is mounted.